autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch launch_autoware_f1tenth demo_launch.py
 ```

 rviz2 should launch automatically with the target map loaded (black markers).
 After a short peroid of time the simulated Lidar data (colored markers) and the car model should be overlaid on top of the map indicating the simulator is running correctly.
 It can take up to `5 minutes` for the Lidar data to show up if the simulator is launched the first time.
-You may use your mouse's left/right buttons and scroll wheel in rviz2 to adjust the camera position and angle for better map view.
+You may use your mouse's left/right buttons and scroll wheel in rviz2 to adjust the camera position and angle for better a map view (top-down view).

 ![rviz image](./images/simulator_rviz.jpg)